jhorneman/procjam15/docs/how to install.md

 Some Python packages are partially written in C. We want to avoid having to build any C code because it's tricky to set up.
 So we're going to download pre-built binaries for 64-bit Windows.

 Open http://www.lfd.uci.edu/~gohlke/pythonlibs/ and download the latest installers (for amd64 and Python 2.7) for any packages you might need.

+## Testing

+Liz is adding a line to test out Github.